-- Measure (and visualize), in detail, the similarity of neighbors as perceived by households at the boundary; this would be easier if we set up specific configurations in a much smaller system of, say, 5×5 patches.
-Often, this is the only and best way to test our hypothesis. - By making a prediction from it and testing the prediction.
-If our hypothesis that straight boundaries lead to stable results is correct, then straight boundaries should become less important when intolerance is less, because then curved boundaries can also "survive" the influence of single unlike neighbors. - Hence, we can predict that when we slowly decrease %-similar-wanted, clusters should increase in numbers, decrease in size, and have more curved boundaries.
+- Measure (and visualize), in detail, the similarity of neighbors as perceived by households at the boundary. - This would be easier if we set up specific configurations in a much smaller system of, say, 5 × 5 patches. - If our hypothesis is correct, then straight boundaries should become less important when intolerance is less, because then curved boundaries can also survive the influence of single unlike neighbors. - We can predict that when we slowly decrease %-similar-wanted, clusters should increase in numbers, decrease in size, and have more curved boundaries.

-- Study segregation patterns for %-similar-wanted smaller than 75%, keeping the number of households at 2400. - Our prediction turns out to be correct! - We still did not explain why for %-similar-wanted = 75% (and also down to about 58%), empty patches are only found between the boundaries of the red and blue clusters.
+- Study segregation patterns for %-similar-wanted smaller than 75%, keeping the number of households at 90%. - Our prediction turns out to be correct! - We still did not explain why for %-similar-wanted = 75% (and also down to about 58%), empty patches are only found between the boundaries of the red and blue clusters.
 We leave explaining this to you.